theshdb/File-Search/README.md

 # File-Search

-A local file search engine which searches files in given dersired directory based on it's name, format, date of creation and last modified.
-If in case you don't remember the root path it takes file name and searches whole pc and finds it.
+A local file search engine which searches files in given desired directory based on it's name, format, date of creation and last modified.
+If in case you don't remember the root path it takes the file name and searches whole pc and finds it.

 # Requirements